moccalotto/kaos/_rulebook/main.md

 {:.noprint}
 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}).

+{:.noscreen}
+Take a look at the equipment list (a separate document) for more information about the equipment you can purchase.

 # The Dice and The Game
 To find out if an action succeeds, you roll 1d100 versus a given *target number*.